 You don’t have to proceed with a test or treatment if you don’t want to – you can say “no”.

 Granting permission to proceed to any medical test or treatment is one of the most important decisions you will ever make.

-All licensed healthcare professionals are required to make every effort to make sure that you are fully educated and understand the following information at every appointment and before performing any test or treatment;
+All licensed healthcare professionals are required to make every effort to ensure that you are fully educated and understand the information below, at every appointment and before performing or repeating any test or treatment;

 (1) the purpose and goals of a given test or treatment,

 (2) current evidence on the benefits and risks of a given test or treatment,

 (3) current evidence on the benefits and risks of other tests or treatments that are available for their condition.